datastax/release-notes/DSE_6.9_Release_Notes.md

 If you're developing applications, please refer to the [Java Driver documentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.

 ## 6.9.11 DSE Docker
-* Updated DSE 6.9 UBI 8 images Python 3 version to 3.9 required by `cqlsh`.
+* Updated the Python version of the DSE 6.9 UBI 8 image to 3.9, as required by `cqlsh`.
 (DSP-24707)

 # Release notes for 6.9.10
 12 June 2025